benni44/sensor_controller/README.rst

 5. Device will demonstrate active, idle and standby modes.
 6. Device will then start the Sensor Controller task and put the main CPU to sleep.
-7. Press BTN-1 to wake up the main CPU.
+7. Press BTN-1 to wake up the Sensor Controller and start a ~5 second timer and pulse counter on BTN-2.
 8. Press BTN-2 at least five times within five seconds.
-9. The device will print the number of button presses and shut down.
+9. The device will then wake up and print the number of button presses and also output the number as pulses on the GPIO connected to the red LED.

 Sample Output
 =================